blockout22/VisualScripting/README.md

 ### Add Nodes using plugins

 **Requirements**
-* VisualScripting.jar or this repo
+* VisualScripting.jar or this repo (repo should be more updated)
 * ImGui
 ```html
 <dependency>